 - Companies that have taken it upon themselves to improve from an internal process by forming teams that discuss what they need/want to do and then actioning who will take on new skills and knowledge have a very high degree of success implementing a form of Lean.

-- Interesting side note here is that these companies almost never implement Lean in the form of the “Toyota” model, or the Motorola Model but rather something that works for them in the way it makes sense to them.
+- Interesting side note here – most companies almost never implement Lean in the form of the “Toyota” model, or the Motorola Model but rather something that works for them in the way it makes sense to them.
 These situations also often eliminate terms and words that are not used in the Australian society, like Kaizen, or KanBan or Gemba.
 That have decided that they will create something that is relevant to its people.

-- Companies that bring in outside trainers, facilitators, coaches have a high degree of failure the first time they attempt “Lean”.
+- Companies that bring in outside trainers, facilitator, coaches have a high degree of failure the first time they attempt “Lean”.
 I have observed this occurs even when the company has used the Best Lean Guru they could find.
-These same companies, from my observations, often never try this again and soon after this attempt the business is either sold, shut down or forced to close down.
+These same companies, from my observations, often never try this again and soon slip back to their old mode of just surviving.

 Why does Lean talk have such a negative effect on people?